atsign-foundation/at_viz/packages/at_viz/README.md

 ```
 #### Simple Linear Gauge

-The code snippet below shows the simple gauge widget with the required `actualValue`, `maxValue` and the optional properties.
+The code snippet below shows the simple linear gauge widget with the required `actualValue`, `maxValue` and the optional properties.

 ```dart
 SimpleLinearGauge(